open-resources/dash_curriculum/tutorial/part1/chapter4.md

 - Simple examples for callbacks
 ```

-When we finish this chapter you'll have a fully-operational interactive app that links together two components.
-[Download the code](./ch4_files/chapter4_app_graph.py)
+When we finish this chapter you'll have a fully-operational interactive app that links together different components.
+[Download the code](/ch4_files/chapter4_app_graph.py)

 ## 4.1 Introduction to decorators in Python